MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 * **The custom UWP control**.
 You'll need the source code for the custom UWP control you want to host so you can compile it with your app.
 Typically, the custom control is defined in a UWP class library project that you reference in the same solution as your C++ Win32 project.

 * **A UWP app project that defines a XamlApplication object**.
-Your C++ Win32 project must have access to an instance of the `Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication` class provided by the Windows Community Toolkit.
+Your C++ Win32 project must have access to an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
 This type acts as a root metadata provider for loading metadata for custom UWP XAML types in assemblies in the current directory of your application.

-The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your C++ Win32 project and revise the default `App` class in this project.
+  The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your C++ Win32 project, revise the default `App` class in this project to derive from `XamlApplication`, and then create an instance of this object in the entry point code for your C++ Win32 app.

   > [!NOTE]
   > Your solution can contain only one project that defines a `XamlApplication` object.
 All custom UWP controls in your app share the same `XamlApplication` object.
 The project that defines the `XamlApplication` object must include references to all other UWP libraries and projects that are used host UWP controls in the XAML Island.

 To host a custom UWP control in a C++ Win32 app, follow these general steps.

-1. In the solution that contains your C++ Win32 desktop app project, add a **Blank App (Universal Windows)** project and configure it by following the detailed instructions in [this section](host-custom-control-with-xaml-islands.md#create-a-xamlapplication-object-in-a-uwp-app-project) in the related WPF walkthrough.
+1. In the solution that contains your C++ Win32 desktop app project, add a **Blank App (Universal Windows)** project and define a `XamlApplication` class in it by following the detailed instructions in [this section](host-custom-control-with-xaml-islands.md#define-a-xamlapplication-class-in-a-uwp-app-project) in the related WPF walkthrough.

 2. In the same solution, add the project that contains the source code for the custom UWP XAML control (this is typically a UWP class library project) and build the project.

 3. In the UWP app project, add a reference to the UWP class library project.

-4. In your C++ Win32 project, add a reference to the UWP app project and the UWP class library project in your solution.
+4. In your C++ Win32 project:

+  * Add a reference to the UWP app project and the UWP class library project in your solution.
+  * In the `WinMain` function or some other entry point code, create an instance of the `XamlApplication` class that you defined in the UWP app project earlier.
+For example, see [this line of code](https://github.com/microsoft/Xaml-Islands-Samples/blob/master/Standalone_Samples/CppWinRT_Desktop_Win32App/DesktopWin32App/DesktopWin32App.cpp#L46) from the C++ Win32 sample in the [XAML Islands Samples](https://github.com/microsoft/Xaml-Islands-Samples).

 5. Follow the process described in the [Use the XAML hosting API to host a UWP control](#use-the-xaml-hosting-api-to-host-a-uwp-control) section to host the custom control in a XAML Island in your app.
 Assign an instance of the custom control to host to the [Content](https://docs.microsoft.com/uwp/api/windows.ui.xaml.hosting.desktopwindowxamlsource.content) property of the **DesktopWindowXamlSource** object in your code.

-For a complete example for a C++ Win32 application, see the following projects in the [XAML Island with custom control sample](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App):
+For a complete example for a C++ Win32 application, see the [XAML Island C++ Win32 sample](https://github.com/microsoft/Xaml-Islands-Samples/tree/master/Standalone_Samples/CppWinRT_Desktop_Win32App).

-* [SampleUserControl](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleUserControl): This project implements a custom UWP XAML control named `MyUserControl` that contains a text box, several buttons, and a combo box.
-* [MyApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/MyApp): This is a UWP app project with the changes described above.
-* [SampleCppApp](https://github.com/marb2000/XamlIslands/tree/master/1903_Samples/CppWinRT_Win32_App/SampleCppApp): This is the C++ Win32 app project that hosts the custom UWP XAML control in a XAML Island.

 ## Handle keyboard, layout, and DPI